On the Convergence of the Elastic Flow in the Hyperbolic Plane: Introduction

-Marius M\"uller is supported by an {LGFG grant (number 1705 LGFG-E)}.
-Adrian Spener is supported by the DFG (project number 355354916).

-\section{Overview and Main Results}
+\subsection{Overview and Main Results}

-In this section, we present the two main results of this paper: The optimal Reilly-type inequality for curves with small energy in Theorem \ref{thm:main1} and its consequence, the convergence of the elastic flow for initial values with small energy as well as the existence of non-converging evolutions of initial values with higher energy in Theorem \ref{thm:main2}.\\ We start with {a slight variation of} the main result from \cite{DS17} on the elastic flow of curves in hyperbolic space. \begin{theorem}[{\cite[Theorem 1.1 (i)]{DS17}}] Let $f_0\colon \Sph \to \Hyp$ be a smooth immersion and $\lambda \geq 0$.
-Then there exists a unique, smooth, global solution $f\colon \Sph \times [0,\infty) \to \mathbb{H}^2$ to the initial value problem
+In the following we present the two main results of this paper: {The first one is the optimal Reilly-type inequality for curves with small energy in Theorem \ref{thm:main1} and its consequence, the convergence of the elastic flow for initial values with small energy in Theorem \ref{thm:main2}.
+The second one is the existence of non-converging evolutions of initial values with higher energy in Theorem \ref{thm:nonconvergence}}.

-Moreover, if the length $\mathcal{L}(f)$ of $f$ is uniformly bounded on $[0,\infty)$, then the solution subconverges smoothly after appropriate rescaling, translation and reparametrization to an elastic curve. \end{theorem}